MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/create-3D-model.md

-# Optmize and transcode 3D models
+# Optimize and transcode 3D models

 Presenting complicated products to a customer with traditional 2D materials isn't very effective, and creating physical 3D models is time-consuming and costly.
 Microsoft Dynamics 365 Product Visualize simplifies the entire process by bringing 3D digital models into the real-world.
 Currently, Product Visualize supports GLB files.